- Acetaminophen-hydrocodone oral tablet is available as a generic drug and as brand-name drugs. Brand names: Norco, Vicodin.

-Examples of drugs that can cause interactions with promethazine are listed below.
+Examples of drugs that can cause interactions with acetaminophen-hydrocodone are listed below.

 Drugs that cause drowsiness

-Taking these drugs with acetaminophen-hydrocodone increases your risk of drowsiness, dizziness, tiredness, and reduced physical and mental function.
-If you need to use both drugs together, the dosage of one or both drugs should be reduced.
+Taking certain drugs with acetaminophen-hydrocodone increases your risk of drowsiness, dizziness, tiredness, and reduced physical and mental function.
+If you need to use one of these drugs with acetaminophen-hydrocodone, the dosage of one or both drugs should be reduced.

 - other opioids (narcotics)